1hw7/IIoT/HOL/IOTHubPiHackathon/README.md

 - [iothub-explorer](https://github.com/azure/iothub-explorer).
 You will use the iothub-explorer to view the telemetry coming in from your Raspberry Pi into the IoT Hub.

 ### OTHERS
 - An Azure subscription with permissions to create Azure services.
 You can use a free Azure account, but you will not be able to complete all paths of the lab.
-The free account does not allow the creation of preconfigured solutions.
+The free account does not allow the creation of solution accelerators.
 OPTIONAL: A corporate Azure subscription.
 This is required if you plan to use a preconfigured solution.
 You can use a corporate MSDN Azure subscription or a subscription from your company.
 - OPTIONAL A PowerBI account (same account as the corporate Azure account).
 - A basic understanding of Python and Linux.